6/15/2023

 • Scientific name:Sclerotinia sclerotiorum

-• Conditions for development: Cool, wet conditions during spring soybean flowering (R1) are ideal for white mold growth.
-Conditions that increase disease risk also include temperatures below 85 F, frequent rain and relative high humidity.
+• Conditions for development: Cool, wet conditions during soybean flowering are ideal for white mold growth.
+Other conditions that increase the likelihood of disease development include temperatures below 85 F, frequent rain and relative high humidity.
+Soybean varieties with high fertility or planted in narrow rows are often at greater risk.

 Fast Facts on White Mold: